kevin-f-ortega/redo/README.md

 For more information about apenwarr `redo`, see
 [this README file](https://github.com/apenwarr/redo/blob/master/README.md).

+My goals with this fork are the following:

+1. To be backwards compatible with, and provide a drop-in replacement for, apenwarr redo.

+2. As development on apenwarr redo seems to have stopped, to continue development where apenwarr redo leaves off, including enhancements and bug fixes.

-To date, this repository provides the following changes to apenwarr redo:
+To date, this repository provides the following improvements to apenwarr redo:

 * Improved and better documented installation procedure.